 Course: Foliar Nitrogen

-A 4-week, online course and resources package which will take a detailed and deep dive into all things nitrogen nutrition and foliar feeding toward improving nitrogen use efficiency.
-The course is a mix of pre-recorded and live lectures with Q&A discussions.
+A 10 lecture, online course and resources package which takes a detailed and deep dive into all things nitrogen nutrition and foliar feeding toward improving nitrogen use efficiency.

-- Perennial access to the 10 lecture online course (detailed outline below)
+- Permanent access to the 10 lecture online course (detailed outline below)

 - Factsheets and articles summarising key take home learnings from the course